Matthew Dufty: 2020

 On 15 February, Dufty suffered a fractured cheekbone whilst playing for St. George Illawarra in the pre-season NRL Nines competition against Parramatta and was ruled out for six to eight weeks.

 Dufty returned to the St. George Illawarra side for their round 2 match against Penrith at Kogarah Oval.
-Dufty scored two tries in a 28-32 loss.
+Dufty scored two tries in a 28–32 loss.

-In round 10 against Canterbury, Dufty scored two tries as St. George Illawarra won the match 28-22 at WIN Stadium.
+In round 10 against Canterbury, Dufty scored two tries as St. George Illawarra won the match 28–22 at WIN Stadium.
 This was Dufty's fifth try in three matches.

-In round 20, Dufty scored two tries in a 30-22 victory over Melbourne at Kogarah Oval.
+In round 20, Dufty scored two tries in a 30–22 victory over Melbourne at Kogarah Oval.
 Dufty finished the season with 13 tries for the club.

 2021

-In round 3 of the 2021 NRL season, Dufty scored two tries in a 38-12 victory over Manly at WIN Stadium.
+In round 3 of the 2021 NRL season, Dufty scored two tries in a 38–12 victory over Manly at WIN Stadium.

 In round 5 of the 2021 NRL season, Dufty scored two tries and created two try assists to defeat Parramatta.

-In round 9 of the 2021 NRL season, he scored two tries in a 32-12 victory over Canterbury.
+In round 9 of the 2021 NRL season, he scored two tries in a 32–12 victory over Canterbury.

-In round 13, Dufty scored two tries and had five try assists in a man of the match performance as St. George Illawarra defeated Brisbane 52-24.
+In round 13, Dufty scored two tries and had five try assists in a man of the match performance as St. George Illawarra defeated Brisbane 52–24.

 In June, Dufty was informed by the club that his services would not be required for next season as he was not part of their plans going into the future.
 It was then reported that several northern hemisphere clubs, including St Helens, had expressed an interest in signing Dufty.
 It was revealed in July that Dufty had signed with the Canterbury-Bankstown Bulldogs on a one-year deal for the 2022 season.

 2022

-In round 1 of the 2022 NRL season, Dufty made his club debut for Canterbury in their 6-4 victory against North Queensland at the Queensland Country Bank Stadium.
+In round 1 of the 2022 NRL season, Dufty made his club debut for Canterbury in their 6–4 victory against North Queensland at the Queensland Country Bank Stadium.

 On 21 July 2022, the Canterbury-Bankstown Bulldogs officially announced an early release grant for Dufty to take up an opportunity in the Super League.
 On the same day, Dufty signed a two-and-a-half-year deal to join English side Warrington.

 In round 21 of the 2022 Super League season, Dufty made his Warrington debut against Huddersfield which ended in defeat.
 Dufty injured his foot during the match and was taken from the field in the second half.

-In round 26 of the 2022 Super League season, Dufty scored four tries for Warrington in a 38-36 loss against Huddersfield.
+In round 26 of the 2022 Super League season, Dufty scored four tries for Warrington in a 38–36 loss against Huddersfield.

+2023

+In round 24 of the 2023 Super League season, Dufty scored two tries for Warrington in their 66–12 victory over Castleford.

+Dufty played 28 games for Warrington in the 2023 Super League season and scored 13 tries as Warrington finished sixth on the table and qualified for the playoffs.
+Dufty played in the clubs elimination playoff loss against St Helens.